TurtleKitty/Vaquero/README.md

    -> 13
 ```

-Vaquero [[procedures|procedure]] have a sequence of expressions, are variadic, can accept arbitrary optional arguments.
+Vaquero [procedures](https://github.com/TurtleKitty/Vaquero/wiki/procedure) have a sequence of expressions, are variadic, can accept arbitrary optional arguments.

 ```scheme